jevon365/jevon365.github.io/README.md

 ## Contact Information

-Please reach out to me with any questions or sugguestions im alway happy to talk to and meat new people
+Please reach out to me with any questions or sugguestions Im alway happy to talk to and meat new people

 - Email: jevon365@gmail.com
 - LinkedIn: [Jevon Owen-Kennedy](https://www.linkedin.com/in/jevon-owen-kennedy)